ryadguezzi/astro_deconvo/README.md

 # Image Deconvolution Tool
 A Python-based tool for performing image deconvolution (with spatial blur) using Wiener or Richardson-Lucy techniques.
 The image is assumed to have a Moffat PSF (Point Spread Function) blur.

+# This repo is not finalized yet ! [april 8, 10am]

 ## Installation
 ### Prerequisites
 - Python 3.8+